Barcelona in 3 Days: tips, what to see, and much more

 Delve into the art of the Miró Foundation or the National Museum

 Just before lunch, I have two plans to choose from.
-At the top of Montjuic there are two museums that are quite important in Barcelona's culture, but as you won't have time to see both, you'll have to choose the one that best suits your tastes.
+At the top of Montjuic there are two museums that are quite important in Barcelona's culture, but as you won't have time to see them both, you'll have to choose the one that best suits your tastes.

 • Joan Miró Foundation: this is a museum dedicated to the entire work of Joan Miró, the famous painter.
 From the structure of the building to all his paintings and sculptures, you will be transported to a child's world of fantasy and innocence.
 Without a doubt an experience for your senses if you like avant-garde art.
 The entrance fee is approximately €15 and it is located halfway between the gardens and the Olympic City.